rodrigohdiaz/shopping-list/README.md

 Create an app to help users with their grocery shopping.

 # Install
-On terminal type 'npm install' in order to install all the dependencies.
+In the terminal type 'npm install' in order to install all the dependencies.

 # Run
-On terminal type 'npm start' in order to run the code, if a browser doesn't automatically open, in your prefered internet browser type 'localhost:3000' and the app should be running there.
+In the terminal type 'npm start' in order to run the code, if a browser doesn't automatically open, in your prefered internet browser type 'localhost:3000' and the app should be running there.

 # Structure
 This app is developed on react.js for the front end and sqlite3 for the back end.